PDC Awards Dinner: PDC Hall of Fame

 In 2005, the PDC introduced a Hall of Fame to recognise individuals with noteworthy contributions to darts.
 The first two inductees were Eric Bristow and John Lowe, great rivals throughout the eighties and early nineties – at least one of these two players managed to reach the World Championship Final each year for the first 14 incarnations of the World Professional Darts Championship, from 1978 to 1991, with three being played against each other.
 As of 2007, Hall of Fame inductees are now announced at the PDC Awards Dinner.
 The inductees comprise players, officials, administrators, commentators, and presenters that have contributed to the sport of darts and the success of the PDC.

+2024

+The 2024 PDC Awards were announced on 31 January 2024 to commemorate PDC players for their performance in the 2023 season.
+No ceremony took place, with all the awards being announced on the PDC's social media channels.

 2023

 The 2023 PDC Awards were announced on 31 January 2023 to commemorate PDC players for their performance in the 2022 season.
 No ceremony took place, with all the awards being announced on the PDC's social media channels.